T Level Health

 Core – Year One

 The core element of a T Level in Health will boost your knowledge in a range of topics such as the principles of good scientific practice, standard operating procedures, management of equipment and work areas.
 You will also learn about providing person centred care, infection control and apply core science concepts with practical work-based skills such as clinical measurement and patient assessment.
-You will learn through hands on experience using state of the art equipment in our bespoke Health Suite.
-There will be employer visits, university visits, guest speakers and the opportunity to apply your learning on your first industry placement.
+You will learn through hands on experience using state of the art equipment in our bespoke simulation health suite.
+Throughout year one, there will be employer visits, university visits, guest speakers and the opportunity to apply your learning on your first industry placement.

 Occupational Specialism – Year Two